-The Joker is, in his own mad way, trying to wake people up.
+The Joker has a pointThe Joker is, in his own mad way, trying to wake people up.
 His insanity is an understandable response to the corruption of Gotham City.
 The Joker has seen what happens when people go along, when police take bribes, when conformity and greed take over, and has responded with anarchy.
 He has a message that isn't "I want more money now," and that's why he's "a better class of criminal."
 He's happy to burn the money because he's crusading for what he sees as the truth—that the world is insane, life is pointless and you may as well laugh.
 He sees humans as people scrabbling for nickels while their houses burn down, and he's gluing quarters to the sidewalk to watch what happens.
 Perhaps he's right.

 It truly is a comic book movieNo matter about the new focus on realism or reviewers declaring The Dark Knight to be a crime movie rather than a comic book movie, these films share several important features with the graphic form from which Batman originates.

 - Lots of characters were keeping lots of plans "close to my chest"

 Batman is Crazy-Prepared and so are theyThere were a lot of Foreshadowing and ChekhovsGuns in Batman Begins and The Dark Knight, all played in rather nicely.
 They range from the highly important (the sonar phones in the Dark Knight) to the small plays (Alfred's golf clubs).
 There are even ChekhovsGuns within ChekhovsGuns - if you foresaw the recurrance of the sonar phones, you still might not have noticed Wayne mentioning the government communication intelligence project and if you did you may not have immendiately realised it was the the grand sonar system that shows up at the end.
 Batman not only knew about the nifty phone gadgets, he came up with a backup plan that incorporated it.